USS Dallas (SSN-700): Museum and delayed inactivation

 Naval Sea Systems Command, the city of Dallas and the Dallas Navy League began discussions in 2008 for items from the boat in support of a memorial.
 These will become available during the actual vessel recycling phase, which is scheduled for 2023 for Dallas.

 Originally, it was planned to decommission Dallas in September 2014.
-In May 2013, officials with the city of Dallas, Texas, announced a plan to create a maritime museum more than 250 mi from the nearest body of water in which a submarine can operate in.
+In May 2013, officials with the city of Dallas, Texas, announced a plan to create a maritime museum more than 250 mi from the nearest body of water in which a submarine can operate.
 Mayor Mike Rawlings and members of a foundation formed to create the new facility revealed one of their goals is to acquire and display Dallas next to a 30000 ft2 museum building.

 In 2013, the US Navy announced that the plan to retire Dallas had been extended to Fiscal Year 2017 and that instead, USS Norfolk would begin inactivation in early 2015.
 The US Navy projected to save $10 million in Pre-Inactivation Restricted Availability (PIRA) costs as a result of the change.

-The Dallas Maritime Museum, to be located along the banks of the Trinity River, is planned to contain some components of the original boat, such as her sail, although there is some discussion about moving the entire submarine to the museum if the money can be raised.
+A "Dallas Maritime Museum" (DMMF) was announced in 2013 to be located along the banks of the Trinity River, and had planned to contain some components of the original boat, such as her sail.
+Some initial, enthusiastic but technically unfounded proposals discussed moving the entire, nearly 7,000 ton submarine to the museum.
+Unhelpfully, albeit a need of the Navy, the boat's on-again, off-again retirement scheduling impacted the project's momentum.
+Over years the project languished, lost its staffing, supporters, allocated real estate site and quietly shut down.
+The DMMF website is now for sale.

 The Dallas Navy League had planned to host the four-day inactivation ceremony, to take place in Galveston, Texas, on 7 April 2017.
 The Navy League subsequently reported that this public relations event was canceled by the US Navy, citing "budgetary constraints" while operating under a continuing resolution.
 Additionally, costs to the City of Dallas and/or the US Navy from leasing back already-allocated pier space were judged as excessive.
 The requirement to compensate commercial shipping companies for their already-reserved commercial pier space resulted from the Navy's on-again/off-again planning cycle for the inactivation ceremony, which ultimately was re-canceled.